ELIXIREstonia/elixirestonia.github.io/content/course_tile/course_tile_documentation.md

 ## Course Tile Documentation
 This guide explains how to add and format course tiles for the index.md page.
-If some parts are not visible, please look at https://hackmd.io/@W_8kpW-aSiyGC5f8mb9-bQ/rJAbMJcKle
+If some parts are not visible, please look at the markdown in GitHub.

 ### How to Add Course Tiles
 To create a course tile, you need to use a div element with the class tile-grid.
 This acts as a container (one row) for your course tiles.
 Each tile-grid can hold a maximum of two <text-tile> elements.